adammitha/STAT201-group-project/project-proposal.md

 - [x] Dataset read from web into R
 - [x] Dataset is cleaned and wrangled
 - [x] Plot the relevant raw data; tailored to research question
-- [ ] Esimtates of parameter, across groups, identified; present in table, include in plot
+- [x] Esimtates of parameter, across groups, identified; present in table, include in plot
 - [x] Nothing is printed which takes up excess screen space
-- [ ] Describe what ways our report is trustworthy
+- [x] Describe what ways our report is trustworthy
-- [ ] Describe why plots and estimates are insufficient for stakeholder; what else is needed?
+- [ ] Describe why plots and estimates are insufficient for stakeholder; what else is needed? - address in analysis
 - [ ] Include hypothesis test, confidence interval (boostrapping, asymptotics)
-- [ ] What do you expect find?
+- [x] What do you expect find?
-- [ ] What impact could such findings have?
+- [x] What impact could such findings have?
-- [ ] What future questions could this read to?
+- [x] What future questions could this read to?
-- [ ] 2+ citations of literature included
+- [x] 2+ citations of literature included

 Group 4, Project Proposal (Acky Xu, Adam Mitha, Icy Xu, Michael DeMarco)